1967 Honiton by-election

-The 1967 Honiton by-election was a by-election held for the British House of Commons constituency of Honiton in Devon on 16 March 1967.
+The 1967 Honiton by-election was a by-election held for the UK House of Commons constituency of Honiton in Devon on 16 March 1967.
 It was won by the Conservative Party candidate Peter Emery.

 Vacancy

 The seat had become vacant when the Conservative Member of Parliament (MP), Robert Mathew had died on 8 December 1966.
-He had held the seat since the 1955 general election and had served as Parliamentary Private Secretary to Derek Walker-Smith.
+He had held the seat since the 1955 general election and had served as parliamentary private secretary to Derek Walker-Smith.

 Result

 The result was a clear victory for Emery, who returned to the Commons after losing his seat at Reading in 1966.

 Emery held the seat, and its successor East Devon until the 2001 general election.